DamianGillessen1989/que-padrisimo/README.md

 ### Site Structure

-Que Padrísimo's website structure was designed to provided a user-friendly navigation experience.
+Que Padrísimo's website structure was designed to provide a user-friendly navigation experience.
 The structure is organized into three distinct sections, each serving a specific purpose and presenting relevant information effectively.
 Below is an overview of the site structure:

 1. Header:
 - There will be a consistent header at the top of all site pages.
 The design will be consistent across all pages, and contain the logo which will also link back to the home page, and three additional links.